WAWV-TV

 WAWV-TV (channel 38) is a television station in Terre Haute, Indiana, United States, affiliated with ABC.
-It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements (JSA/SSA) with Nexstar Media Group, owner of NBC affiliate WTWO (channel 2), for the provision of certain services.
-Both stations share studios on US 41/150 in unincorporated Sullivan County (south of Farmersburg), where WAWV-TV's transmitter is also located.
+It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements with Nexstar Media Group, owner of dual NBC affiliate/CW owned-and-operated station WTWO (channel 2), for the provision of certain services.
+The two stations share studios on US 41/150 in unincorporated Sullivan County (south of Farmersburg), where WAWV-TV's transmitter is also located.

 History

 First tenure with ABC

 The station first signed on the air on April 3, 1973, as WIIL-TV.
 Originally assigned to broadcast on UHF channel 66, the station eventually gained permission to broadcast on the stronger channel 38 in order to get wider signal coverage at less cost.
 It originally operated as an ABC affiliate.
 Previously, ABC had been relegated to off-hours clearances on CBS affiliate WTHI-TV (channel 10) and WTWO.

 The station was founded by Alpha Broadcasting, which heavily invested in the new operation.
 However, the local market situation immediately sent the station into the red.
 Like many ABC affiliates that signed on during this time in medium-to-small markets, WIIL was hampered by ABC's marginal ratings; the network would not be on par with CBS and NBC in terms of affiliates and ratings until later in the decade.
 Additionally, viewers had strongly entrenched viewing habits with longer-established VHF stations WTWO and WTHI – although WTWO was less than a decade old.
 It didn't help matters that most of the southern half of the market was able to receive ABC programming from WTVW in Evansville.
 Indiana's mostly flat terrain allowed WTVW's signal to penetrate further than would have been the case in hilly or mountainous terrain.

 At one point in 1974, WIIL-TV nearly ceased operations; however, it managed to survive.
-At the end of 1976, Alpha sold the station to Charlotte, North Carolina-based broadcaster Cy Bahakel; the station changed its call letters to WBAK-TV (taken from Bahakel's last name) on March 29, 1977.
+At the end of 1976, Alpha sold the station to Charlotte, North Carolina–based broadcaster Cy Bahakel; the station changed its call letters to WBAK-TV (taken from Bahakel's last name) on March 29, 1977.
 Faith to Live By, a short daily devotional program that previously aired on WTWO, began airing each weekday morning immediately after WBAK signed on the air for the day.
 Despite stronger ownership, WBAK barely registered as a blip in the ratings in the market.

 Channel 38's situation grew even more dire when Indianapolis' longtime NBC affiliate, WRTV, switched to ABC in June 1979.
-WRTV's former analog signal, due to its position on VHF channel 6, covered most of the eastern half of the market, including most of Terre Haute itself.
+WRTV's former analog signal, due to its position on VHF channel 6, covered most of the Indiana side of the market, including most of Terre Haute itself.
 Like WTVW, WRTV's signal penetrated further into Terre Haute than would have been the case in more rugged terrain.
 When cable television franchises arrived in the Terre Haute market in the late 1970s, most cable systems piped in either WRTV, WTVW or WAND out of Decatur, Illinois in addition to WBAK.